 Wide Area Network communications have not been established within the last 7 days;

-the Device is not configured in accordance with the requirements of the SMETS1 Supporting Requirements;
+the Device is not configured in accordance with the requirements of the SMETS1 Supporting Requirements and the SMSO is aware that the device should have been configured as per the SMETS1 Supporting Requirements document;

 the SMETS1 SMSO, or any associated systems (e.g. CSP), was unable to configure the SMETS1 Installation so that it can communicate with the DCC Total System.

 The failure will be included in the next Migration Authorisation Completion Response file generated by the Requesting Party based on information in the S1SP Commissioning File.

+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

-The DCC will communicate all SMETS1 Installation level validation errors to the affected Users through report number 6 in the Migration Reporting Regime ‘Migration Authorisation Outcomes for the Previous Migration Day’.
+Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.

 The SMSO may choose to liaise with the Active Responsible Supplier directly to notify them of the failure.

 The suggested action on the supplier is to liaise with the SMSO to fix the error and reschedule the migration by adding the SMETS1 Installation(s) to a Migration Authorisation for a subsequent Migration Week.